(805) 568-3992 email@example.com

 Hannah and her husband Walter live in Santa Maria with their three children, Sofia, Xochitl, and Gabriel.
 In her spare time she enjoys spending time with her kids, being outdoors, and training for her next triathlon or other race.
 (And eating dessert.)

-The Office is tremendously fortunate to have the following individuals working to support the office on a part-time basis:
+The Office is tremendously fortunate to have the following individuals working to support projects and programs on a part-time basis:

 Arturo Heredia Soto: Lead Exhibition Designer